 How Valet Trash Pricing Works

 Valet trash pricing reflects a variety of different aspects, including service frequency, property size, location, and contract terms.
-While the average resident pays somewhere around $25 and $35 a month, property managers may pay somewhere around $8 to $15 a unit depending on their contract and service level.
+While the average resident pays somewhere around $25 $35 a month, property managers may pay somewhere around $8 to $15 a unit, depending on their contract and service level.

 This price difference creates an opportunity for property managers not only to provide a premium service, but also a revenue opportunity where they might be able to capture some of that value through a fee structure that is charged back to the lease; in many instances residents will be required to pay for valet trash as a service that is a mandatory, non-optional amenity.